mdn/content/files/en-us/web/api/sharedstorageworkletglobalscope/sharedstorage/index.md

 {{APIRef("Shared Storage API")}}{{SeeCompatTable}}

 The **`context`** read-only property of the
-{{domxref("SharedStorageWorkletGlobalScope")}} interface contains a {{domxref("WorkletSharedStorage")}} object instance representing the shared storage for a particular origin, as it is exposed to a worklet context.
+{{domxref("SharedStorageWorkletGlobalScope")}} interface contains a {{domxref("WorkletSharedStorage")}} object instance, which represents the shared storage for a particular origin as exposed to a worklet context.

 ## Value